 The most obvious drawback to putting a mortgage on your property is the risk that you will not be able to make the loan payments as they come due.
 Even worse, you may be unable to pay off the debt at the time of maturity.
-This concern is especially important if the loan includes an amortization schedule that exceeds the loan term, meaning that there will be a balloon payment for the outstanding principal balance when the loan comes due.
+This concern is especially important if the loan includes an amortization schedule that exceeds the loan term.
+This would mean that there will be a balloon payment for the outstanding principal balance when the loan comes due.
 This crucial aspect of borrowing is often overlooked or underestimated.
+Remember:

 In contrast to conventional mortgages on personal residences, commercial real estate loans usually cannot be prepaid without penalty.
 Rather, the loans often include provisions precluding the borrower from paying down the loan balance faster by sending in extra principal along with the scheduled monthly loan payment.
 Such yield maintenance covenants ensure that the lender makes the profit margin targeted in its original underwriting.
 These covenants are particularly important to banks that package and sell their paper to third parties.

 A defeasance provision allows the lender to receive a prepayment penalty if the borrower pays off the loan in full in advance of maturity.
 This most commonly occurs if the owner wants to sell the property before the loan comes due.
-Such covenants often have a lockout period at the beginning of the loan term, in which the loan cannot be prepaid at all, as well as a grace period near the time of maturity to give the borrower some flexibility on the timing of disposition.
+Such covenants often have a lockout period at the beginning of the loan term.
+There may also be a grace period near the time of maturity, giving the borrower flexibility on the timing of disposition.

 However, commercial borrowers can avoid significant fees if they want (or need) to sell their property before the loan matures.
 In many instances, a non-defeasible loan can be assigned to and assumed by a new owner of the property, especially if there are tenants in place paying rent through the remaining loan term.
-While the lender will have to approve the new borrower, and there may be a fee charged for the transfer, the cost may be substantially less than the prepayment penalty.
+While the lender will have to approve the new borrower, the cost may be substantially less than the prepayment penalty.

 It’s important to consider to what extent the loan will be “recourse.”
 Recourse refers to the remedies the lender retains in the event the borrower defaults on the loan.
-Under a full recourse loan, the borrower’s principals will be required to provide a personal guaranty of payment and performance.
+Under a full recourse loan, the borrower’s principals must provide a personal guaranty of payment and performance.
 The lender can recover the outstanding loan balance from the borrower’s principals in the case of a default.

 A non-recourse loan, in contrast, provides the lender with the ability to foreclose and take the property in the event of a default.
 The lender generally cannot access the principals’ personal assets to satisfy the indebtedness, absent fraud or malfeasance by the borrower.